Current Suspected Overdose Deaths in Delaware for 2023: Get Help Now!

 Medicaid furnishes medical assistance to eligible low-income families and to eligible aged, blind and/or disabled people whose income is insufficient to meet the cost of necessary medical services.
 Medicaid pays for: doctor visits, hospital care, labs, prescription drugs, transportation, routine shots for children, mental health and substance abuse services.
+Apply for Medicaid.

 Most people receiving Medicaid are enrolled with one of the managed care plans under the Diamond State Health Plan.